December 8, 2022

 - You cannot edit audiences (Except the name and the description.
 You can also configure the audience trigger if you haven’t done that yet).

 On the right side of the audience builder, you will see a summary/preview of the audience size.
 But here’s a tricky thing: these are only estimates based on the last 30 days if we are talking about audiences here.

-When you actually save the audience, it will be displayed as with less than 10 users (that number is displayed in Configure > Audiences).
+When you save the audience, it will be displayed as with less than 10 users (that number is displayed in Admin > Audiences).

-On the left sidebar of the Google Analytics 4 interface, go to Configure > Audiences.
+On the left sidebar of the Google Analytics 4 interface, go to Admin > Audiences.
 Then select one of the suggested templates or just click Create a custom audience.